 Operator Name is your system name as it appears in the PHMSA database.
-It cannot be changed, but also is not used for any purpose by SHRIMP.
-If you want to use a different system name in your written plan enter this name in the box labeled "System Name."
-You can
+It cannot be changed, but also is not used for any purpose by SHRIMPTM.
+If you want a different system name to appear in your written plan enter this name in the box labeled "System Name."
+You can go back and change it at any time.